Premises for hire - THE VENUECommercial Partner - Meldrum ConstructionCommercial Partner - Tynedale Beer & Cider Festival

 Sheffield RUFC are already promoted into National 1.

-Leicester Lions, Sedgley Park and Dings would be relegated into National 2.
-(Likely that Sedley Park would be relegated into National 2 North.)
+Leicester Lions are already relegated, Sedgley Park and Clifton would be relegated into National 2.
+(Likely that Sedgley Park would be relegated into National 2 North.)

 The play-offs would be:-

-Tie 1 - Clifton v Oundle (Peterborough area)
+Tie 1 - Birmingham Moseley v Oundle (Peterborough area)

 Tie 2 - Tynedale v Luctonians